Bootstrap based uncertainty bands for prediction in functional kriging: Bootstrap uncertainty bands for functional kriging

 The second ordering scheme is based on $L^2$ distance between curves \citep{Cuevas2006}.
 In this case, the bootstrap-based predicted curves are ordered based on how distant they are from the zero curve, according to the $L^2$ distance definition:

 With this scheme, the smaller the distance, the more central the curve is.

-The lower/upper limits of a 95\% prediction band are obtained by taking the pointwise (w.r.t. $t$) minimum/maximum of the 95\% deepest curves (using band depth) (i.e. those closest to the center of the distribution) \citep{SunGenton2011} or of the 95\% curves closest to the zero curve (using $L^2$ distance) \citep{Cuevas2006}.
+For a confidence level $1-\alpha$, the lower/upper limits of a $100(1-\alpha)\%$ prediction band are obtained by taking either the pointwise (w.r.t. $t$) minimum/maximum of the $100(1-\alpha)\%$ deepest curves using band depth (i.e. those closest to the center of the distribution) \citep{SunGenton2011} or of the $100(1-\alpha)\%$ curves closest to the zero curve using $L^2$ distance \citep{Cuevas2006}.

+To evaluate the performance of the bootstrap method proposed, we can use different indicators.
+First of all, we consider the width of the resulting $100(1-\alpha)\%$ prediction band $\mathcal{B}_{s_0}(\alpha)$ at the unmonitored site $s_0$.
+Then we evaluate the ``domain coverage'' $DC_{s_0}(\alpha)$, defined as the proportion over the domain $T$ of the simulated curve within the prediction band, calculated as

+where $M$ is the number of points used for discretizing the curve $Y_{s_0}(t)$.
+The latter should not be understood as coverage in the classical sense, and thus we propose a ``functional coverage'' $FC_{s_0}(\alpha)$ defined as the percentage of times that the prediction band contains the true curve in a set of $S$ simulations, and calculated as

+where $\mathcal{B}^{(sim)}_{s_0}(\alpha)$ and $DC_{s_0}^{(sim)}(\alpha)$ represent the prediction band and domain coverage for the $sim^{th}$ simulation, $sim=1,\ldots,S$; in the simulation study that follows $S=100$.
+In practice, the functional coverage depends somehow on the discretization that one makes of the corresponding curve $Y_{s_0}(t)$, in the sense that the finer the discretizing grid, the more difficult it is for the whole curve to be contained in the band, and indeed the functional coverage varies slightly depending on the number of points chosen to represent the curve.
+That said, we opt for a fine discretization (101 points) but allow for a small tolerance $\varsigma$ in the functional coverage, in the sense that rather than requiring the whole true curve to be contained in the band, we require at least $100(1-\varsigma)\%$ of the true curve to be contained in the band.
+This modified version of the functional coverage with tolerance $\varsigma$ can be evaluated as